mylestraut/Bookstore_Database/README.md

 This is my first attempt at a database application that has a GUI and is built using the MVC design pattern.

-Currntly the application only has a search by ID function, but other search functionality will be added in the near future.
+Currently the application only has a search by ID function, but other search functionality will be added in the near future.

 DATABASE LAYOUT